Presenter: Matt Lerner (Founders Pledge) · Discussant: Caspar Kaiser (U of Warwick)

 Notes

-- Scale-use heterogeneity: different individuals interpret and use the 0โ10 life satisfaction scale differently.
-Benjamin et al. (2023) estimate this can bias cross-group comparisons by 30-50%.
+- Scale-use heterogeneity: different individuals interpret and use the 0–10 life satisfaction scale differently.
+Benjamin et al. (2023) show this can substantially bias cross-group comparisons; the magnitude depends on context and comparison groups.

 - Options include: vignette anchoring, calibration questions, multi-item scales, experience sampling.
 Trade-offs involve respondent burden vs. precision.
 See Benjamin et al. for empirical comparison.